sowrabh-msft/adaptivecards-v2-docs/README.md

 4. Handle `adaptiveCard/action` Invoke requests in your Bot
 5. Whenever your Bot needs to return a new card as a result of processing an `Action.Execute`, you can use the Invoke request's context to generate cards that are specifically crafted for a given user.
 Make sure the response conforms to the response schema defined above.

-## Backward compatibility - Outlook
-Actionable messages on outlook supports `Action.Http` (which is a REST end point) whereas Universal Bot action model supports `Action.Execute`(which is a bot end point).
-Partners that want to leverage the features of Universal Bot action model need to implement a bot and subscribe to `Outlook Actionable Messages` as a channel.
-Work is in progress to allow for seamless migration for existing Actionable message partners to upgrade to Universal Bot action model.

-## Backward compatibility - Teams
+## Backward compatibility

+### Outlook

+The new `Action.Execute` universal action model is a departure from the `Action.Http` action model currently used by Outlook Actionable Messages, where actions are encoded in the Adaptive Card as explicit HTTP calls.
+The `Action.Execute` model makes it possible for developers to implement scenarios that "just work" in both Outlook and Teams.
+Actionable Message scenarios can either use the `Action.Http` model or the new `Action.Execute` model, but not both.
+Scenarios that use the universal `Action.Execute` model must be implemented as Bots and subscribe to `Outlook Actionable Messages` channel.

+> #### Important notes
+> - Scenarios implemented using the universal `Action.Execute` model will not be compatible with older versions of Outlook
+> - Work is in progress to allow existing Actionable Message scenarios to seamlessly migrate to the universal `Action.Execute` model

+### Teams

 In order for your cards to be backward compatible and work for users on older versions of Teams, your `Action.Execute` actions should include a `fallback` property defined as an `Action.Submit`.
 Your Bot should be coded in such a way that it can process both `Action.Execute` and `Action.Submit`.
 Note that it is not possible for your Bot to return a new card when processing an `Action.Submit`, so fallback behavior via `Action.Submit` will provide a degraded experience for the end user.

-> ### Important Note
+> #### Important note
 > Some older Teams clients do not support fallback property when not wrapped in an `ActionSet`.
 In order to not break on such clients, it is **strongly recommended** that you wrap _all_ your `Action.Execute` in `ActionSet`.
 See example below on how to wrap `Action.Execute` in `ActionSet`.

 ```JSON